 Each year Social Security disability benefits receive a handful of changes to ensure that you are able to maintain your quality of life as economic conditions change.
-While most changes are routine annual updates, some shifts are important to keep track of as we move closer to the New Year.
+While most changes are routine annual updates, some shifts are important to keep track of as we settle into February 2026.

 The Cost-of-Living Adjustment (COLA) for 2026 Confirmed

 The Cost of Living Adjustment (COLA) for Social Security disability is confirmed to be 2.8% for 2026.
-This means that recipients of Social Security disability benefit payments can expect an average increase of approximately $56 in monthly benefit payments for this COLA increase.
+This means that the average disabled worker can expect an increase of approximately $44 in monthly benefit payments for this COLA increase.
 This adjustment continues to assist with offsetting expected inflation for 2026.

 Changes to Work Credit Earnings Requirements in 2026